Actindo-AG/Documentation/Channels/Integration/01d_Amazon.md

     + Select the checkboxes of all marketplaces for whose orders you want to export the invoices in the *Export invoices* section.
 You can specify the marketplaces for B2B orders in the *B2B orders* section and for B2C orders in the *B2B orders* section.
 All available marketplaces from Amazon are displayed in the list.

 10. Click the *Shipping provider mapping* menu entry in the left side bar.
-  The *Shipping provider mapping* settings are displayed on the right side.
-All shipping methods offered by Amazon are displayed in the *AmazonShipOption* section.
+  The shipping provider mapping settings with all shipping options offered by Amazon are displayed on the right side.

     ![Shipping provider mapping](../../Assets/Screenshots/Channels/Settings/Connections/Amazon/Settings_ShippingProviderMapping.png "[Shipping provider mapping]")

-11. Click the first *UCS shipping provider* drop-down list for the default shipping provider in the *Assigned shipping provider* section and select the applicable shipping provider.
+11. Click the *UCS shipping provider* drop-down list for the default shipping option in the *Assigned shipping provider* column and select the applicable shipping provider.
 All available shipping providers are displayed in the list.
-The default shipping provider is used a fallback shipping provider for all shipping options that have no shipping provider assigned.

-    > [Info] The shipping providers can be set up in the *Order management* module: *Order management > Settings > Tab SHIPPING PROVIDER*.
+    > [Info] The default shipping provider is used a fallback shipping provider for all shipping options that have no shipping provider assigned.

-12. Click the *UCS shipping provider* drop-down list for each shipping option in the *Assigned shipping provider* section and select the applicable shipping provider.
+12. Click the *UCS shipping provider* drop-down list for each shipping option in the *Assigned shipping provider* column and select the applicable shipping provider.
 All available shipping providers are displayed in the list.
 If no shipping provider is selected, the default shipping provider applies.

-    > [Info] You have to save the changes and synchronize the connection to apply the settings.
+    > [Info] The shipping providers are set up in the *Order management* module: *Order management > Settings > Tab SHIPPING PROVIDER*.

 13. Click the [SAVE] button.
   All changes have been saved.
 The *Saving successful* pop-up window is displayed.

     ![Saving successful](../../Assets/Screenshots/Channels/Settings/Connections/SavingSuccessful.png "[Saving successful]")

-14. If the shipping provider mapping has been modified, synchronize the connection to update the ETL mapping, see [Synchronize a connection](../Integration/01_ManageConnections.md#synchronize-a-connection).
+14. If the shipping provider mapping has been modified, synchronize the connection to apply all changes to the mapping, see [Synchronize a connection](../Integration/01_ManageConnections.md#synchronize-a-connection).
   The *Sync triggered* pop-up window is displayed.

     ![Sync triggered](../../Assets/Screenshots/Channels/Settings/Connections/SyncTriggered.png "[Sync triggered]")